Teenager is youngest to fly solo around the world

 Despite adjustments to the aircraft, the aviator was forced to stay on the ground for a while in two Russian cities: in Magadan she stayed for a week and in Ayan for three.

-After an unscheduled stop at Indonesia’s Rahadi Usman airport, she had to sleep two nights in the terminal because of a lack of documentation to leave the site.
+After an unscheduled stop at Indonesia’s Rahadi Usman airport, she had to sleep two nights in the terminal because of a lack of paperwork to leave the site.

 Despite the difficulties and after spending Christmas and New Years away from her family, she appeared excited in Instagram posts.